IamTheLoki/tado-exporter/README.md

 | tado_setting_temperature_value         | This represent the current temperature you asked/programmed in a zone            |
 | tado_sensor_temperature_value          | This represent the current temperature detected by sensor in a zone              |
 | tado_sensor_humidity_percentage        | This represent the current humidity % detected by sensor in a zone               |

-## Community welcome

-Please feel free to contribute to this project in order to make it evolve.
-You're very welcome.